 Encouraging You to Walk in Freedom! ™

 Were you encouraged by this devotional?
-Purchase my new devotional book, Walking in Freedom!.
-It’s has 30 thought-provoking devotionals that will intensify your walk with Christ.
+Purchase my devotional book, Walking in Freedom!
+A Thirty-Day Devotional Journey for Women.
+It’s has 30 thought-provoking devotionals that will encourage you and strengthen your walk with Christ.
 Take the 30-Day Challenge!